philgentric/klik/README.md

 There are 3 ways to recover a deleted or accidentally moved (moved,but you did not know where) file or folder: (1) use the undo menu item (2) Use klik search!
 (3) visit the "trash" folder using klik (press the top right button) (4) visit the trash folder using your favorite file manager...
 Only clearing the "trash" folder is final, and you will be asked for confirmation.
 If you move a file into a folder where there is already a file with the same name, it is renamed with a postfix.
-When you have duplicates and you merge by moving files, Klik will detect identical files with the same name and move the redundant copy into the trash folder.
+When you have duplicates, and you merge by moving files, Klik will detect identical files with the same name and move the redundant copy into the trash folder.

 # Numerous formats supported

-Klik supports all major image & video file formats, as well as PDF (for icons). (also broad format support for the music player)
+Klik supports all major image & video file formats, as well as PDF (makes icons). (also broad format support for the music player)

 Klik browser window displays icons for still images, animated gifs are displayed animated, PDF documents are displayed as a icon-size image of the first page, movies are displayed as a few second of animated gif (this feature requires to have ffmpeg installed, the length of the animated gif can be changed in 'preferences').

 Klik image windows support natively jpeg, png, gif, animated gif, bmp.
 Then if you install additional tools (GraphicMagick and ImageMagick) you get support for all the most common image formats (with a slight performance degradation).

-Klik comes with an audio players (can load music from whole folders and import youtube URls in drag-and-drop)
+Klik comes with an audio players (can load music from whole folders and import YouTube URls in drag-and-drop)

 Klik relies on your default system applications for:
 - video play